CATEGORIES & CRITERIA

 Who should you nominate?
 This award celebrates an outstanding woman who has made a profound and demonstrable impact on the UK cycling industry over the last 12 months.
 Her contributions could span leadership, innovation, advocacy, business growth, community building, or inspiring change.

-Winner will be decided by public vote open to the entire cycling industry.
+Voting Method: The winner will be decided by public vote open to the entire cycling industry.

 - Industry leadership and influence: Driving positive change, setting new standards, or demonstrating exemplary leadership within her organisation or the wider industry.